LukeMS/keltor/rst/index.rst

 Orcs
 ======

 Savage and strong, the average orc is roughly 6 feet tall and 210 pounds.
-They are, without a doubt, the most problematic marauders in the Middle Lands.
+They are, without a doubt, the most problematic marauders in the `Middle Lands`_.
 The combination of a high level of hostility and high reproductive rates and environmental flexibility makes the orc a constant obstacle.
 While they favor mountainous or hilly regions they are also fairly common in the forest, on the plains, and in coastal regions.
 Caves, ruins, or freshly abandoned structures are often taken over by orcs and used as a base.
 No settlement within two days of an orc encampment will have to wait long for an attack or raid.

 Orcs are quick to paint their faces and attack.
 With a weaker adversary they ride in on dire wolves, making a great show of it, and roll over any resistance before taking what they want, which is everything.
 But strong enemies are harried, supply lines are attacked, patrols are ambushed, snipers are used, and terror is encouraged.
 Orcs do not play fair and, while not the smartest of creatures, they are cunning enough to use complex strategies.
 Sadly, for the orcs, they are often a victim of their own success.
 The better they do the more orcs come to "get a piece of the action" and the more chaotic things become.
 It gets harder and harder for the orcs to carry out indirect warfare like that for long.
 Soon, different bands are stepping on each others feet and they start fighting one another.
 At this point a smart orc war chief switches to the direct assault so all the orcs can focus on attacking the same thing at the same time.
 Often, that change in strategy will allow the orcs to excel again.